kartonfarkas/api_docs/source/suite/emails/media_folder_create.rst

 Creating a Folder
 =================

-Creates a new folder under the specified parent folder in the Media Database.
+Creates a new folder in a specified existing parent folder in the Media Database.

 Endpoint
 --------